-8 The Registrar and Secretary will give permission only in exceptional circumstances, for example, where candles are used for religious purposes and where the lighting of candles is accepted practice for that form of religious worship.
+&lt;sup>6 The Registrar and Secretary will give permission only in exceptional circumstances, for example, where candles are used for religious purposes and where the lighting of candles is accepted practice for that form of religious worship.
 In no circumstances will permission be given for unattended candles or devices.

-iii. by using in any form of meeting or gathering within University student accommodation;

-- using social media in a way that constitutes a breach of any other Residents' Conduct Regulation or the terms and conditions of the accommodation contract; - 20) failing to comply with the terms and conditions of the contract for accommodation; The following behaviour shall normally be treated as a serious breach of the Residents' Conduct Regulations which may result in conduct action being taken by the Proctor according to the provisions of the University's Code of Student Conduct: - 21) using, selling or possessing within the University any controlled drug9; - 22) possessing within the University any offensive weapon10; - 23) exhibiting threatening, intimidating or violent behaviour; - 24) committing theft within the University; - 25) behaviour that is likely to cause injury or impair safety on University premises; - 26) interfering with or impeding, by the use of intimidation, violence, threat of violence or physical obstruction, the supply or delivery of any goods or services to the University, or interfering with or impeding the entry into the University of any lawful visitor; - 27) failing to comply with a resolution previously imposed by the Associate Proctor (Residents' Conduct) or his/her nominee; - 28) making an allegation which is deemed to be vexatious, malicious or false.
+- ii. the satisfactory conduct of the administrative work associated with the provision of University student accommodation; - 18) publishing any matter (including expressed orally or in writing, sign or visible representation, including electronically) which threatening. is abusive or insulting or constitutes harassment or makes others violence, including: - i. by printing or displaying in University student accommodation or - ii. by publishing or distributing to any visitor or member of the University within University student accommodation; - iii. by using in any form of meeting or gathering within University student accommodation; - using social media in a way that constitutes a breach of any other Residents' Conduct Regulation or the terms and conditions of the accommodation contract; - failing to comply with the terms and conditions of the contract for accommodation; - The following behaviour shall normally be treated as a serious breach of the Residents' Conduct Regulations which may result in conduct action being taken by the Proctor according to the provisions of the University's Code of Student Conduct: - 21) using, selling or possessing within the University any controlled drug; - 22) possessing within the University any offensive weapon; - 23) exhibiting threatening, intimidating or violent behaviour; - 24) committing theft within the University; - behaviour that is likely to cause injury or impair safety on University premises; - 26) interfering with or impeding, by the use of intimidation, violence, threat of violence or physical obstruction, the supply or delivery of any goods or services to the University, or interfering with or impeding the entry into the University of any lawful visitor; - 27) failing to comply with a resolution previously imposed by the Associate